Why is it important to find your yoga rhythm?

 After taking stock, researching and experimenting a little with the type of practices I did, I realised the way I’m ‘built’ means grounding, slow, mindful practices serve me better physically and mentally.
 Of course, what’s right for me, doesn’t necessarily mean it’s right for you and I’m certainly not knocking the benefits of a strong yoga practice.
 It was right for me at a certain stage of my life and I still do a strong practice sometimes but I build it up slowly, keep the strong part short and then take time to bring myself back down to balance.

 It’s all about experimenting with what works for you personally.
-What I’m inviting you to do during our Find your Yoga Rhythm project is to “switch it up”.
+What I’m inviting you to try is to “switch it up”.
 If you’ve been practising a certain way for a while, try something different.
 Keep a note of what you practice, when you practice and in particular, pay attention to how you feel before and afterwards.
 It can also be useful to be aware of how you feel later that day too.

 Remember, in the same way that your taste buds enjoy something that may not agree with your stomach; what your mind craves might not be what your body enjoys or needs.